 - warp drawing

-Like single end yarn drawing, warp drawing happens after the extrusion process.
+Like single end yarn drawing, warp drawing happens after the extrusion process and is thus not a spinning technique per se.
 However, part of the drawing process has already been done once the yarn leaves the spinning machine.
 The yarn is therefore in POY state (partly orientated yarn).
 Further drawing is then done in the subsequental steps that can be texturing for example.